makrai/notes/conneau1911-XLM-R-cross-ling.md

     * Singh+ (2019) demonstrated the efficiency of
   * relatively modest scale, in terms of the amount of training data
 * scaling language model pretraining (size of the model and the training data)
-  * monolingual case, Jozefowicz+ (2016) show how large-scale LSTM models can
+  * monolingual case, Jozefowicz+ (2016) show large-scale LSTM models
-    * language modeling benchmarks when trained on billions of tokens
+    * trained on billions of tokens
   * GPT (Radford+ 2018) also highlights the importance of scaling the data and
-  * RoBERTa (Liu+ 2019) shows that training BERT longer on more data leads to
+  * RoBERTa (Liu+ 2019) trains BERT longer on more data
-  * we show that mBERT and XLM are undertuned, and that simple improvements in
+  * we show that mBERT and XLM are undertuned
     * cleaned CommonCrawls (Wenzek+ 2019), which
       increase the amount of data for low-resource languages by two orders of m
   * Similar data has also been shown to be effective for learning high quality